anderssv/the-example/doc/manual-dependency-injection.md

 This feedback is of immense value in enhancing your system structure.
 Remember, a framework isn't always necessary for these operations.

-> :white_check_mark: You can see dependency injection in [ApplicationContext.kt](../src/main/kotlin/application/ApplicationContext.kt)
+> ✅ You can see dependency injection in [ApplicationContext.kt](../src/main/kotlin/application/ApplicationContext.kt)
 and how to set up an ApplicationTestContext in [TestingThroughTheDomain.kt](../src/test/kotlin/tttd/TestingThroughTheDomainTest.kt).